TITLE 89: SOCIAL SERVICES

 "DHS" – means the Illinois Department of Human Services and does not include any contractor, grantee, nominee agency or service provider.

-"Least Restrictive Environment" – means, to the maximum extent appropriate, children with disabilities are educated with children without disabilities.
+"Least Restrictive Environment" or "LRE" – means, to the maximum extent appropriate, children with disabilities are educated with children without disabilities.
 Special classes, separate schooling or other removal of children with disabilities from the regular educational environment occurs only when the nature or severity of the disability requires that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.

 "Non-academic Activities" – means activities relating to the students' social and recreational needs (e.g., sports, clubs, and student council).

-"Parent" - means the natural, surrogate or adoptive parent or legal guardian of the person or student.
+"Parent or Guardian" − means the natural, surrogate or adoptive parent or legal guardian of the person or student.

-"Psychological Evaluation" – means an evaluation of the student's functioning in the cognitive, psychomotor, social/emotional, and academic achievement or aptitude areas using appropriately validated formal and informal tests and evaluation material.
+"Psychological Evaluation" – means an evaluation of the student's functioning in the cognitive, psychomotor, social, emotional, and academic achievement or aptitude areas using appropriately validated formal and informal tests and evaluation material.

 "Reevaluation" – means a series of diagnostic procedures that are performed in accordance with 89 Ill.
 Adm.
-Code 795 for the purpose of determining a student's continued eligibility for enrollment at the State School.
+Code 795 for the purpose of determining a student's continued eligibility for enrollment at the School.

 "Related Services" – means the developmental, corrective, and other supportive services that are required to assist a student to benefit from special education.
 Such services include: speech pathology and audiology, psychological services, physical and occupational therapy, recreation, early identification and assessment of disabilities in children, counseling services, and medical services for diagnostic or evaluation purposes.
-The term also includes transportation, school health services, social work services, and parent counseling and training.
+The term also includes transportation, school health services, social work services, and parent or guardian counseling and training.

 "Secretary" – means the Secretary of the Illinois Department of Human Services.

-"Special Education" – means those instructional and related services, unique materials, physical plant adjustments, and other spional facilities, provided by the State School to meet the unique needs of students, that may modify, supplement, support, or are in the place of the standard educational program of the public schools.
+"Special Education" – means those instructional and related services, unique materials, physical plant adjustments, and other special facilities, provided by the School to meet the unique needs of students, that may modify, supplement, support, or are in the place of the standard educational program of the public schools.
 The term includes speech pathology and vocational education.

 "State Board" – means the Illinois State Board of Education (ISBE)

-"Student" – means a person attending, or making application for admission to, one of the State Schools.
+"Student" – means a person attending, or making application for admission to, one of the Schools.
 All references to "student" include the parent or guardian unless the student is 18 years of age or over, in which case it refers to the student only.